egregoire23/ActorCriticMethodsRL/README.md

 Results & Evaluation:

+Our base actor-critic model was able to learn the best policy and reach the maximum reward when solving the Cart Pole environment in every evaluation episode.
 The A2C agent was able to learn an optimal policy and solve the Lunar Lander environment by earning a reward above 200 points.
 While the agent may not have reached the best policy with the Bipedal Walker environment, the agent showed strong convergence and promising improvement across episodes.

 Challenges & Learning: